Gangulr/finace/README.md

 #  Finance Management System

 Welcome to the *Finance Management System* repository!
-This is a full-stack application for managing vehicle Income Manaegment, Expence, Bugete Planing, user authentication and Report.
+This is a full-stack application for managing finance Income Manaegment, Expence, Bugete Planing, user authentication and Report.

 ---